Tag: music

 A recital celebrating the viola in all its glory!

-Produced by Sandra Groce
+Produced by West Virginia Youth Symphony, Sandra Groce

 Location: Woman’s Club of Charleston, 1600 Virginia St. E